The EPA Is Rolling Back California Emissions Standards -- Here’s Why That Matters

 In order to understand the California emissions standard, you need a little background.
 California is a driving culture — and has been pretty much since the invention of the automobile.
 As a result of that culture, air pollution (specifically: smog) was a problem for the state, and especially for Los Angeles, as far back as the 1940s.
 This, of course, means that the state was fighting air pollution in radical ways long before most of us were even born.
 In fact, “In 1966 California established the first tailpipe emissions standards in the nation.”

 In 1967, under then-Governor Ronald Reagan, the state created the California Air Resources Board (CARB).
 Combined with that year’s Clean Air Act, which gave the state the ability to set their own air pollution rules, California’s ability to effect change on a national level started to take off.
 California established the country’s first NOx (nitrogen oxide) emissions standards in 1971.
 Fast forward to 1990, when they approved a “Zero-Emission Vehicle (ZEV) regulation (1990) that requires manufacturers to produce an increasing number of ZEVs.”
 Then, in 2004, CARB also approved greenhouse gas emissions standards for cars.
-It was quite obviously a boundary-pushing, environmentally-friendly government body.
+It is, in other words, a boundary-pushing, environmentally-friendly government body that often sets the tone for the rest of the nation when it comes to curbing harmful emissions.

 In terms of the actual emissions standards, here’s what California requires: